spm/spm-docs/docs/tutorials/beginners/MEEG/evoked.md

 look for artefacts".
 Back in the "Current Module" window, highlight "Channel selection" to list more options, choose "Select channels by type" and select "EOG".
 Then do not forget to also delete the default "All" option!
-Then press the "$<$-X" to select "threshold channels", click the "Specify" button and set this to `200` (in units of microvolts).
+Then press the "<-X" to select "threshold channels", click the "Specify" button and set this to `200` (in units of microvolts).
 The result of this thresholding will be to mark a number of trials as "bad" (these can be reviewed after the pipeline is run if you